Aaron Molyneaux Hewlett

 Aaron Molyneaux Hewlett (c.
-1820–1871) was the first African American instructor at Harvard University and oversaw the college's gymnasium.
-He was the first superintendent of physical education in American higher education.
-Hewlett was instructor and curator of the College gymnasium from its construction in 1859 until his death in 1871.
+1820–1871) was an educator who was the first African American instructor at Harvard University where he oversaw the college's gymnasium.
+He is recognized as the first African American superintendent of physical education in American higher education.
+Hewlett was instructor and curator of the college gymnasium from its construction in 1859 until his death in 1871 and has been called the "Father of Boxing" at Harvard.

 Biography

 Hewlett lived in Brooklyn before his job at Harvard.
 He worked as a porter but also taught boxing and wrestling.
-The New York Clipper, the leading New York sports paper, considered him "one of the best boxers in Brooklyn." in 1854 he quit his job as a porter and opened “Molineaux House,” a sparring academy, at his residence.
+The New York Clipper, the leading New York sports paper, considered him "one of the best boxers in Brooklyn." in 1854 he quit his job as a porter, moved to Worcester, Massachusetts, and opened “Molineaux House,” a sparring academy, at his residence.

-Hewlett's instruction included the use of exercise equipment and clubs in order to strengthen the body.
-The 1866 portrait of him and his equipment, taken by George Kendall Warren, is the first known photograph of a medicine ball in the United States.
+In September 1859, Hewlett began instruction at Harvard using his own system which included the use of exercise equipment including, German and English gymnastics, Boxing, and Indian clubs in order to strengthen the body.
+The 1860 portrait of him and his equipment, taken by George Kendall Warren, is the first known photograph of a medicine ball in the United States.
 After Hewlett had been working at Harvard for ten years, a local Boston paper commented that Harvard's "Athletics have come almost to rank with Mathematics."

 Hewlett participated in civic life and stood up for his rights.
 In addition to his work at Harvard, Hewlett was also partial owner of a clothing and variety store on Brattle Street in Cambridge where he sold gymnastic equipment.
 When he and his daughter were denied their seats at the Boston Theater in 1866, he petitioned the Commonwealth of Massachusetts to better enforce its own laws and revoke the licenses from establishments that illegally discriminated against African Americans.